Introduction to Genetics

 Type: Textbook ISBN: 978-1-4496-8688-8

 An Open Learning Faculty member is available to assist students.
-Primary communication is by phone if taking the print version of the course and through the Learning Environment's "Mail" tool if taking the web version.
+Primary communication is through the Learning Environment’s “Mail” tool or by phone.
 Students will receive the necessary contact information at start of course.

 |Assignment 1: Structure and Biochemistry of DNA||8%|